-We define the \emph{throughput region} of a scheduling policy as the set of rates, for which the network remains stable under this policy.
-Further, we define the \emph{optimal throughput region} (or \emph{stability region}) as the union of the throughput regions of all possible scheduling policies.
-The optimal throughput region $\Lambda^{*}$ can be presented as
+As in \cite{bramson08}, a discrete-time queueing system is said to be \emph{stable}, if the underlying Markov chain is \emph{positive Harris recurrent}.
+When the state space is countable and all states communicate (as in the system that we consider in this paper), this is equivalent to the Markov chain being \emph{positive recurrent}.
+The \emph{throughput region} of a scheduling policy is defined as the set of arrival rate vectors for which the network remains stable under this policy.
+Further, the \emph{optimal throughput region} (or \emph{stability region}) is defined as the union of the throughput regions of all possible scheduling policies.
+We let $\Lambda^{*}$ denote the optimal throughput region, which can be represented as

 An arrival rate vector is strictly inside $\Lambda^{*}$, if the inequalities above are all strict.